rust-stuco/lectures/week5/slides.md

 }
 ```

-Note that any valid constant with the correct type `usize` can be a generic parameter.
+* Note that any valid constant with the correct type `usize` can be a generic parameter

 ---